US History: Unit 1

 • Read & Discuss Declaration of Independence, (film clip-Nat'l Treas)

-• Mini-Lecture Development of the Constitution,
+• Mini-Lecture Development of the Constitution & Work on Constitutions

 • Watch and take notes on Period 2: 1607-1754.
-Turn these in on Wednesday.

 • AP Students with last names A-M read Yes and N-Z read No